777 Casino Review

-The customer service agents themselves are very well trained and fully aware of every single product they offer, and the help section offers thorough and useful information even if it is a little tiresome to negotiate.
+The customer service agents themselves are very well trained and fully aware of every single product they offer, and finding the contact information is also very easy from a few different places on the website.

 The Not So Good News

-Well, there is no live chat for a start; or if there is, I couldn’t find it.
-Considering 777 is backed up by one of the biggest casino companies out there this is a bizarre omission to say the least.
+Well, for a start live chat only becomes an option once you get into the cashier.
+At least that's the only place that I could find it.
+Considering 777 is backed up by one of the biggest casino companies out there this is a bizarre way to handle support.